bopen/c3s_430a_ecde_page_text/content/markdown/consolidated/Climatic_suitability_for_the_tiger_mosquito_-_season_length.md

 ***

 **Visualisation and Navigation**
-The season length of the climatic suitability for the tiger mosquito is presented for two CMIP5 scenarios; RCP4.5 with medium greenhouse gas emissions or RCP8.5 with high greenhouse gas emissions.
+The season length of the climatic suitability for the tiger mosquito is presented for two CMIP5 scenarios; RCP4.5 with medium greenhouse gas emissions and RCP8.5 with high greenhouse gas emissions.

 Statistics for the season length of the climatic suitability for the tiger mosquito are also available via the "Explore in Detail" button as national and sub-national area-means for which time series data can be plotted.